-Content area course requirements; 2.75 GPA overall and major/minor GPA for admission to the program; 3.0 GPA for completion; General Education program as part of the bachelor's degree; Praxis Exam (art) or 3.0 GPA in approved coursework, or ACTFL exam (Spanish); Student Teaching; edTPA Portfolio.
-Upon successful completion of the program the student would be eligible for the teaching license for early childhood through adolescence levels (all ages in public schools and approximate grade levels PreK-12).
+Content area course requirements; General Education program as part of the bachelor's degree; passing Praxis Exam score (art) or 3.0 GPA in approved coursework, or intermediate-high ACTFL exam (Spanish); Student Teaching; eStudent Teaching Portfolio.
+Upon successful completion of all program requirements, the student would be endorsed for the teaching license for early childhood through adolescence levels (all ages in public schools and approximate grade levels PreK-12).